woocommerce/woocommerce/readme.txt

 * Performance - Added caching to System Status Report. #22887
 * Performance - Delete empty meta on update in data-stores. #22773
 * Performance - Image regeneration edge cases. #22818
+* Performance - Don’t query for an order count unnecessarily. #22984
 * Localization - Modify administrative regions of Greece to default to their english ISO 3166-2 names, instead of using the native GR names. #21945
 * Localization - Added US Minor Outlying Islands as states to avoid confusion with US. #22468
 * Localization - Dutch postcode validation. #22316